-A Grade I listed headquarters building undergoing commercial repositioning required imagery that could withstand both heritage scrutiny and the realities of high-specification leasing in London's most historic commercial address.
+A Grade I listed headquarters building undergoing commercial repositioning.
+The visual challenge: imagery that could simultaneously satisfy heritage scrutiny and support high-specification leasing in London's most historic commercial address.

 The challenge was not to show what the building could become, but to demonstrate that its transformation would feel inevitable rather than imposed.

-Grade I listing brings extraordinary constraints.
-Every visual representation becomes a promise measured against centuries of architectural significance.
+Grade I listing creates extraordinary constraints.
+Every visual representation becomes a promise that will be measured against centuries of architectural significance.
+The wrong visual language could undermine both heritage consent and commercial confidence.

 In a Grade I context, restraint is not the absence of ambition.
 It is ambition disciplined by centuries of precedent.